 The Church recognized the true greatness of Mary.
 No one else did.
 We are the only denomination and religion in the world that sees the truth about Mary's Immaculate Conception.
 To the Buddhists the idea is ludicrous because there is no heaven and no sin.
 To the Hindi's it is wrong because, Jesus wasn't the Saviour so his mother was just a woman.
 To the Muslim's Jesus was only a prophet so there was no reason why Mary would have to be "Immaculately Conceived" to be a vessel worthy of carrying him.
 To the New Agers, there is no sin, only ignorance so we are all immaculately conceived without sin.

 One of the big problems some women feel in the Catholic Church is that they feel excluded.

-In my article "Why do I stay Catholic" I explain that my belonging to the Church runs a lot deeper than my gender and my personality or anything else.
-It transcends these things that would make me feel "apart from" the Church if I was not looking through spiritual eyes.
+In our article "Why do I stay Catholic" we explain that belonging to the Church runs a lot deeper than our gender and my personality or anything else.
+It transcends these things that would make us feel "apart from" the Church if we were not looking through spiritual eyes.

 Women have an integral part of the Church.
 Many of the most influential Saints and mystics were women.
 Women drive the Church forward through prayer.
 My Church is full of women.